Alice's world.

 7. Massed behaviour.

-7.1.
 Individuals depend upon society.
-In a social crowd their boundaries soften and they merge, as differences between them are unconsciously reconciled.
-7.2.
+In a social crowd, as differences between them are unconsciously reconciled, their boundaries soften, and they merge.
 In a shared virtuality of symbols and signs, cultures hold societies together.
-7.3.
 Shepherding societies to wage war, or revolt, or labour and repress, a culture's narratives of belief and justice comfort, excite, and terrify.
-7.4.
 Responding to threats and opportunities they perceive, cultures develop and grow.
 With lifespans of hundreds or thousands of years they behave as individuals, changing their 'minds' and replacing their leaders.

 Layer upon layer experiences build, a myriad individual decisions together construct one singular, common sense.